-This Activity has been PRE-APPROVED for SHRM Re-Certification Credits
+This Activity has been APPROVED for SHRM Re-Certification Credits

 Finding that “workforce mobility is important to economic growth and development,” Washington joined a growing small number of states last month to pass legislation that will significantly restrict noncompetition agreements with both employees and independent contractors.

 The law sets a number of limits on non-competition agreements, from a minimum required salary level and limitation on length of the non-competition period.
 The law also prohibits “no moonlighting” policies for lower wage workers and contains hurdles to enforcement of non-competition agreements.

 Another trap is that while the law is not effective until next January 2020, the law applies to existing agreements even enforcement is sought after this date.

 This presentation will place Washington’s law in the context of other West Coast states’ approaches to these issues.